A lady with yellow hair looks at her mobile phone.

 3. Be open with your healthcare team about what helps you and ask questions.

 4. Get more support.
-You can visit our Online Community forums to connect with others and access our audiobooks and easy read versions of our booklets which use simple language and pictures to tell you about cancer.
+You can visit our Online Community forums to connect with others.
+You can also access our audiobooks and easy read versions of our booklets.
+These booklets use simple language and pictures to tell you about cancer.

 5. If you need more information, call the Macmillan Support Line for free on 0808 808 00 00.
 You can also chat online or email us.